Carson Wentz Still Has 105 Million Reasons to Smile After Getting Cut by the Commanders

 Although he arrived to the Washington Commanders with the hope of reviving his career, Carson Wentz came up well short in his quest to re-enter the conversation as one of the top quarterbacks in the NFL.
 Instead of cementing his place as the Commanders’ signal-caller for years to come, the former Eagle gave the front office no choice but to move in a different direction.

-The short-lived Wentz era officially came to an end Monday, with Washington releasing the veteran quarterback after a single disappointing season.
+The short-lived Wentz era officially came to an end in late February, with Washington releasing the veteran quarterback after a single disappointing season.

 Acquired for two third-round picks and a second-round pick swap from the Indianapolis Colts, Wentz posted an underwhelming 2-5 record as a starter for Ron Rivera.
 Coming off a 2021 campaign in which he threw 27 touchdowns and seven interceptions, he nearly threw the same number of interceptions (nine) as touchdowns (11).

 Besides freeing up a roster spot, cutting Wentz helped the Commanders open up much-needed cap space heading into free agency.
-With $26.17 million coming off the books, they have more financial flexibility to not only pursue a veteran quarterback but potentially work on extensions for homegrown players like Da’Ron Payne and Montez Sweat.
+With $26.17 million coming off the books, they gained more financial flexibility to pursue a veteran quarterback and potentially work on extensions for homegrown players like Da’Ron Payne and Montez Sweat.

 Three NFL teams learned an expensive lesson by banking on Wentz

-Whether Wentz lands a starting gig again or not, he shouldn’t have any worries about covering his expenses.
+Whether Wentz lands a starting gig again, he shouldn’t have any worries about covering his expenses.
 Even backup money would be more than enough, given how much he collected over the course of a three-year period in which he went 14-21 as a starter and lost the faith of three NFL front offices.

 Just how well did Wentz do off the field?